JDB03/TechWriting-Readme/README.md

 6. Wait while it imports

-7. Run the Virtual Machine by double clicking the new entry in the list off to the left, the password is the same as the username
+7. Run the Virtual Machine by double clicking the new entry in the list off to the left, the password is the same as the username (If you have trouble getting it functional, see [Troubleshooting](#VirtualBox)